 Available Treatment Options for Hand Fractures

+The type of treatment recommended for you will depend on the type and severity of the fracture.
 For a simple break, Dr. Vagner can generally perform conservative treatment by immobilizing the joints with a cast or splint.
-For more complex cases, such as an unstable, comminuted, or compound fractures, surgery is generally required to realign the bone fragments with plates and screws before the hand is wrapped in a cast.
-In cases where the bone is protruding through the skin, extensive surgery will be required to realign the bone and repair the damaged skin.
-After carefully repairing the broken bone, Dr. Vagner can include an external fixation device to help keep the bone stabilized.
+For more complex cases, such as an unstable, comminuted, or compound fracture, surgery is generally required to realign the bone fragments.
+This can be achieved with internal or external fixators.

+If you require surgical intervention to address your hand fracture, you can expect to wear a splint or cast for several weeks after the procedure.
 Dr. Vagner will supply you with a brace to help keep the hand elevated and will send you home with at-home care instructions to assist you with your recovery.
 He will carefully monitor the break through a series of follow-up appointments that will include x-ray imaging to ensure you are properly healing.
-Your recovery could take anywhere from six weeks to six months, depending on the severity of the break.

 Contact Us Today